virtualsecureplatform/TFHEpp/README.md

 # Supported Compiler

-This code includes utf-8 identifiers like α and using `extern template`.
-Therefore, GCC10 or later are primarily supported compilers.
-GCC9 is not supported because of the lack of utf-8 support.
-Clang compilers are not supported because it seems to be not workable with `extern template` because of the mismatch of the name mangling.
+This code includes utf-8 identifiers like α, using `extern template`, and std::make_unique_for_overwrite.
+Therefore, GCC11 or later and Clang16 or later are primarily supported compilers.

 # Parameter
 The default parameter is 128-bit security.
 Please add -DUSE_80BIT_SECURITY=ON to use a faster but less secure parameter.